davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.bankers/index.md

 #### Submitting Your Assignment

 After you have completed the homework, use the following to submit your work on Canvas.
-I assume you wrote your program inside your virtual machine.
+I assume you wrote your program inside your VS Code remote environment.
 There are two options to submit your work.

 1. If you pushed all your code to a Github repository.
 Make sure your repo is public, and simply submit the URL to your repo on Canvas.